 STEP 1:

-The American Employer applies both social security and withholding taxes to the American citizen residing in Italy.
+The US Employer applies both social security and withholding taxes to the American citizen residing in Italy.

 STEP 2: